How to choose the best course name (with examples)

 At a basic level, a strong course name will:

-But coming up with a great course name is easier said than done, so here's a rundown of different types and when to use them.
+But coming up with the best course names is easier said than done, so here’s a rundown of different types and when to use them.

 Transformative names